 - letting you leave during the day to give your parent their medication

-Your employer has to you only to the point of “”.
-This means that they don't have to accommodate you if it would be too difficult.
+Your employer has to accommodate you only to the point of .
+This means that they do not have to accommodate you if it would be very difficult.
 For example, if there's no work that you can do from home, they don't have to let you do this.

 Get help when you ask for accommodation

 This can be a complicated area of law.
 If you want help, contact the Human Rights Legal Support Centre for free legal advice and information.
 They can help you figure out: